PUBLIC WORKS AND ENGINEERING

 17. When does the City plant sod, and when do they use black dirt and seed?

 • The City does not replace sod.
 After a water main break or sewer excavation, the area is restored with topsoil and seed.
 Six months are needed after the main break to let the ground settle before the repair can be done.
 For stump removal or plow damage, black dirt and seed are used to repair the yard.
 It is very important to water the seed after it has been planted in order for it to grow properly.

 18. I have a loose or hanging tree limb.
 What do I do?

 • Call Public Works Department at (815) 838-0549, option 8, to make a service request.
 If the tree is on the parkway, it is the responsibility of the City.
 If it is from a tree on private property, the homeowner is responsible for removing the limb.

 19. What do I do about leaf pickup?

 • The City’s Leaf pick-up program starts the first full week in October.
-You can bag leaves with lawn bags, which can then be picked up by Waste Management with your weekly garbage.
-A refuse sticker must be purchased and affixed to each bag.
+If you prefer not to wait for the leaf machine, you can bag the leaves in lawn bags, which will then be picked up by Waste Management with your weekly garbage.

 20. There is water in my basement.
 What should I do?